Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-7-better-living-in-objectville/README.md

 the reference type can be a superclass of the actual object type
 - when you declare a reference variable, any object that passes that IS-A test for the declared type of the reference variable can be assigned to that reference
-*Anything that extends teh declared reference variable type can be assigned to the reference variable. this lets you do things like make polymorphic arrays*
+*Anything that extends the declared reference variable type can be assigned to the reference variable. this lets you do things like make polymorphic arrays*
 ex:

 ``` java